-Every day more and more articles report massive mosquito sprayings in cities or rural areas amid the reports of Zika virus cases identified in different states and people either supporting these sprayings or protesting against them.
-So I figured it is time for InsectCop, too, to weight in on this matter.
+Every day, more and more articles are reporting massive mosquito spraying campaigns in cities or rural areas.
+These come alongside the reports of the Zika virus appearing in different states.
+It seems like people either support these treatments or protest against them.
+That’s why we figured that it was time for Insect Cop to weigh in on this matter.

 The reason why city, county, and state governments decide that spraying is the best way to combat mosquitoes is that these mosquitoes are spreading diseases in those areas.
 Since these diseases, including Zika and the West Nile virus, can be very dangerous, it’s very important to be proactive.
 We have to control the mosquito populations and stop them from breeding so that no more people contract these mosquito-borne diseases.